Area Guide: What is Norfolk like?

 The property we offer is aspirational but varied, ranging from new-build apartments, quaint cottages and farmhouses to country houses and landed estates; quality, not price, is the key.

 In this unspoilt rural area, country property is our core market.
-The Norwich area is rich in Georgian farmhouses, Victorian gentlemen’s residences and period village property, and the coastal villages provide plenty of choice for smaller houses that are ideal for weekend boltholes.
+The Norfolk area is rich in Georgian farmhouses, Victorian gentlemen’s residences and period village property, and the coastal villages provide plenty of choice for smaller houses that are ideal for weekend boltholes.

 Norwich has a good selection of handsome villas and townhouses, and there are plenty of attractive smaller towns that offer the ideal balance between country and convenience.